 I am Dr Alan Herbert and have lived at Leaton in Tern Division for 21 years.
 Our children grew up here and our youngest has lived nowhere else.
-She is away at university now but our older two have moved back to the county and are struggling to find jobs and to get a place of their own here.
+She is away at University now but our older two have moved back to the county and are struggling to find jobs and to get a place of their own here.

-I used to be a Lecturer in Hydrogeology at University of Birmingham, and a director of one of the larger environmental consultancy companies in Shrewsbury, but over the last two years I have set up my own business based in Leaton.
-It has been great being able to avoid the commute but like many of our local small businesses, the last six months have been challenging.
+I used to be a Lecturer in Hydrogeology at University of Birmingham, and a Director of one of the larger environmental consultancy companies in Shrewsbury, but over the last two years I have set up my own business based in Leaton.
+It has been great being able to avoid the commute but like many of our local small businesses, the last 6 months have been challenging.
 I’m one of the very small businesses that fell through the government’s support network as my business suffered during lockdown so I am well aware of the challenges to our local economy.

 In our community I have mostly been involved supporting youngsters as they grow up.
 I was a Friend of Bomere Heath primary school and then a governor – we planted the trees in the school field and got the Games area behind the village hall.
 I ran cycling proficiency courses and we won grants for a science club I ran for a few years.
 More recently I ran scouts and explorers (teenage scouts) at Boreatton.
 That’s outside Tern Division but many children from Bomere, Montford Bridge and Bicton were in my troop.
 We had a great time, exploring the world from Fiji to Outer Mongolia and trekking to see Everest and the Altai mountains.
 We also won national school’s competitions and represented the UK in international science and engineering competitions – you might have seen our fundraising efforts that made these adventures affordable to all the children.